Bruins tie it late, beat Red Wings 3-2 in OT behind Marchand

 In the extra period, Marchand skated in ahead of defenseman Mike Green and stickhandled to the right before backhanding the puck past goalie Jimmy Howard from a sharp angle.

+''We've played way too many games this season where we played good and came up short,'' Detroit's Tomas Tatar said. ''Maybe that's showing us something.
+We have to be better somewhere.''

 Noel Acciari scored the other goal for Boston.
-Dylan Larkin and Tomas Tatar scored for Detroit.
+Dylan Larkin and Tatar scored for Detroit.

 Tatar opened the scoring on a second-period power play, beating Rask only 13 seconds after Patrice Bergeron received a minor penalty for tripping.
 Tatar's wrist shot made it through with teammate Justin Abdelkader standing in front of the net as a screen.